MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 ## Problem formulation and ideation

 Data Science users in [!INCLUDE [product-name](../includes/product-name.md)] work on the same platform as business users and analysts.
 Data sharing and collaboration becomes more seamless across different roles as a result.
 Analysts can easily share PowerBI reports and datasets with data science practitioners.
-The ease of collaboration across roles in [product-name](../includes/product-name.md) makes hand-offs during the problem formulation phase much easier.
+The ease of collaboration across roles in [!INCLUDE [product-name](../includes/product-name.md)] makes hand-offs during the problem formulation phase much easier.

 ## Data Dicovery and pre-processing